shipshapecode/website-nuxt/content/blog/posts/2022-07-08-go-serverless-functions-with-ember-and-sst-on-aws.md

 title: Go Serverless Functions with Ember and SST on AWS
 ---

-You may recall in our [last post](https://shipshape.io/blog/serverless-functions-ember-glimmer/) on serverless functions that we made use of some the tooling introduced by Vercel and Netlify for Ember and Glimmer applications.
+You may recall in our [last post](https://shipshape.io/blog/serverless-functions-ember-glimmer/) on serverless functions that we made use of some tooling introduced by Vercel and Netlify for Ember and Glimmer applications.

 These tools provide a seamless development experience for running serverless functions locally on your machine and a straightforward method of deploying those functions alongside our Ember and Glimmer applications to Vercel or Netlify.
 This allows us to reap much of the same benefits in an Ember and Glimmer application as are offered by [API Routes](https://nextjs.org/docs/api-routes/introduction) in Next.js applications.